She Drew the Gun

-She Drew the Gun are a band from Wirral, England, fronted by singer/songwriter Louisa Roach.
+She Drew the Gun is a band from Wirral, England, fronted by singer/songwriter Louisa Roach.
 They won the Glastonbury Festival Emerging Talent competition in 2016.
 Their music is described as psych pop and is known for its often political lyrics.

 Background

 She Drew the Gun started as a solo project for Louisa Roach.
 Gradually she formed a four-piece live band and toured the UK supporting The Sundowners in early 2015, before signing with Skeleton Key Records.
 The 2016 incarnation of the band included drummer Sian Monaghan, guitarist Jack Turner and multi-instrumentalist Jenni Kickhefer.

 In 2016, the band along with numerous other celebrities, toured the UK to support Jeremy Corbyn's bid to become Prime Minister.

 In April 2016, She Drew the Gun was chosen from a long-list of 120 entries to the Glastonbury Festival Emerging Artists competition.
 After performing with the other seven finalists, they were named as winners with a prize of £5000 and a slot on one of Glastonbury Festival's main stages.
 They performed on the John Peel Stage on Sunday 26 June.

 Singles from their debut album, Memories of Another Future, were playlisted on BBC Radio 6.

 In 2017, the band performed at the SXSW festival before going on their own UK tour.
 In 2018 they went on a UK tour to promote their second album Revolution of Mind, which was released on 5 October.
 Clash magazine described the album as "a confident, immersive sophomore effort" and "a stellar return from a truly important group".